AlistairClark7/DesignTimeMapper/README.md

 # DesignTimeMapper
-Visual Studio extension for creating DTO/mapped objects.
+Visual Studio extension for creating object-object mapping methods.

 ## How to install ##